Charleston

 Not verifying Wild Dunes renovation status

 Wild Dunes announced an $8 million course renovation in late 2023.
-Call ahead to confirm which courses are open and in what condition before including it in your itinerary.
+Call ahead to confirm which courses are open before you build them into the itinerary.

 • !